Head of Department: Mr T Joris

 Technician: Mr J Tidy

-As outlined above, we run music rehearsals and clubs, which include Grammar School for Noise (rock instruments), Big Band (all instruments), Super Singers (musical theatre group), Music Clubs for Years 7 and 8, and GCSE Composition Clinic.
+As outlined above, we run music rehearsals and clubs, which include Seventh Heaven (Year 7 only), Grammar School for Noise (rock music), Super Singers (vocals only), Special Forces (senior musicians), Woodwind Ensemble and Composition Clinics for Years 10 and 11.
 Details of the school music clubs are available via the link below and also under 'Music at TWGSB' in the MyEd parent app under 'School Information'.

 My goal is not to be better than anyone else, but to be better than I used to be.